-AEMO has identified Renewable Energy Zones (REZ) - an extension to previous planning zones.
+AEMO has identified renewable energy zones (REZs) - an extension to previous planning zones.
 REZs are geographical areas in the NEM where clusters of large-scale renewable generation can be developed to promote economies of scale.
 Ideally, REZs will also allow for geographical and technological diversity for large scale renewable projects.